 2008 : B.Des in Furniture and Interior Design, National Institute of Design (NID)

-Watercolor artist Vaishali is also an avid birder hails from Ahmedabad, Gujarat (India).
+Watercolour artist Venus Bird (earlier known as Vaishali) is also an avid birder hails from Ahmedabad, Gujarat (India).
 Her love of birds is evident in every piece she creates, which is inspired by captivating birds and their vibrant colours.
 Her work honours the vivid palette of nature and all living things.
-Vaishali holds a diploma in animation and visual effects, which broadens her skill set.
+Venus holds a diploma in animation and visual effects, which broadens her skill set.
 The Paper Ark's miniature paper art is alive with her colours.

 2007 : Full time 2D animation course,